golang-leipzig/golang-leipzig.github.io/content/posts/meetup-40-invitation.md

-Domain driven design has been *tackling complexity in the heart of software* since Eric Evans' [classic 2003 book](https://www.betterworldbooks.com/search/results?q=Domain-Driven%20Design%3A%20Tackling%20Complexity%20in%20the%20Heart%20of%20Software%20evans), while ephasizing data in programming has many facets, from [caring about caches](https://en.wikipedia.org/wiki/Data-oriented_design), over treating data as first-class citizen (cf. [Data Oriented Programming](https://www.manning.com/books/data-oriented-programming)) to
+Domain driven design has been *tackling complexity in the heart of software* since Eric Evans' [classic 2003 book](https://www.betterworldbooks.com/search/results?q=Domain-Driven%20Design%3A%20Tackling%20Complexity%20in%20the%20Heart%20of%20Software%20evans), while emphasizing data in programming has many facets, from [caring about caches](https://en.wikipedia.org/wiki/Data-oriented_design), over treating data as first-class citizen (cf. [Data Oriented Programming](https://www.manning.com/books/data-oriented-programming)) to